Kalam language

 Kalam is a Kalam language of Papua New Guinea.
 It is closely related to Kobon, and shares many of the features of that language.
 Kalam is spoken in Middle Ramu District of Madang Province and in Mount Hagen District of Western Highlands Province.

-Thanks to decades of studies by anthropologists such as Ralph Bulmer and others, Kalam is one of the best-studied Trans-New Guinea languages to date.
+Following decades of studies by linguist Andrew Pawley and anthropologist Ralph Bulmer, Kalam is one of the best-studied Trans-New Guinea languages to date.

 Dialects

 There are two distinct dialects of Kalam that are highly distinguishable from each other.